Cloud routers

 OpenStack CLI

-- In the dashboard, on the top menu, click Products and select Cloud Servers.
+- In the Control panel, on the top menu, click Products and select Cloud Servers.

 - Click Create router.

-- Enter the name of the router.
+- Enter the router name.

 - Click Create.

-Connect a subnet to the cloud router
+Connect a subnet to a cloud router

 OpenStack CLI